-3. Beginner’s Luck
+3. Beginner’s Luck is a “Thing”

 5. Bad Luck Comes in 3s

 There are several theories behind this belief.
-One links to the holy trinity of father, son, and holy spirit, with the notion that important things (good and bad) come in threes.
+One links once again to the holy trinity–Father, Son, and Holy Spirit, with the notion that important things (good and bad) come in threes.
 Another is that three establishes a pattern, so something happening once could be random, twice could be simply chance, but three times means something significant.

-6. Knock on Wood or “Touch Wood”
+6. Knock on Wood or “Touch Wood” To Prevent Bad Luck

 There are several theories of where this originated, but most agree that this belief started with the Druids.
 Their idea of divinity involved nature and the trees were their gods.
 Knocking on wood was considered a form of physical contact with them, which brought along good fortune.
 Most Pagan cultures around the ancient world also believed that trees were inhabited by spirits, so it was thought that by simply knocking on the bark of a tree, you could stir the aid of the nature spirit residing within.
 It’s unlikely that knocking on wood does little more than send people to the front door looking for the pizza guy.

-7. Cross Your Fingers
+7. Crossing Your Fingers Brings Good Luck

 Ever wish or hope for something and then cross your fingers?
 The reason for this was that it is believed that bad luck is trapped at the point where the two fingers meet so when we cross our fingers, we stop the bad luck from escaping and allow our wishes to come true.
 Not very likely, but it’s still one we almost all practice.

-8. Opening An Umbrella Indoors
+8. Opening An Umbrella Indoors Is Bad Luck

-The umbrella myth comes from the early religions that worshiped the Sun god, when people believed that opening it indoors and away from direct sunlight is an offense to him.
+The umbrella myth comes from the early religions that worshiped the Sun god.
+People believed that opening it indoors and away from direct sunlight is an offense to him.

-9. Itchy Palms
+9. Itchy Palms Means Money Is Coming

 There’s an old superstition that when your palms itch it means money coming in our out.
 An itching left palm means money to be paid out, while an itching right palm is money coming in.
 But is there any truth to this one?
-Some experts say yes, since itching palms often signifies new internal energy moving through the hands.
+Some experts say yes because itching palms often signifies new internal energy moving through the hands.

 During the sixth century, it was a tradition to congratulate people who sneezed because people believed that sneezing helped expel evil from their bodies.
-Years later, when a plague took over Europe, sneezing meant that the person was going to die of plague.
-People blessed the person who sneezed because they were surely going to succumb and needed the prayer.
-Saying the German, gesundheit is essentially the same thing; it translates literally to “health.”
+Years later, when a plague took over Europe, sneezing meant that the person was going to die from it.
+People blessed the person who sneezed because they were surely going to succumb to the plague and needed the prayer.
+Saying the German, gesundheit, is essentially the same thing; it translates literally to “good health.”